tundish/blathnaid/blathnaid/book/chapters.rst

 Last time for the Locket
 ------------------------

-Jack stepped forward and raised up his locket saying, "I carry a message!"
+Jack stepped forward and raised up his locket saying, “I carry a message!”

 Ingomer always kept his ears open for news, and he raised his hand to halt the procession.
 He glanced at the locket, and then back at Jack.
-"What is it?
-Quickly!"
+“What is it?
+Quickly!”

 He looked older than the portrait on his notices, and altogether less noble.
 Ingomer hadn't been feeling well lately.
 His weakness for Gin had paled his skin.